sandhyashevatre/capstone-project/README.md

 Contributions to this project are welcome.
 Please follow the contribution guidelines provided in the repository.

-## FAQ :  Essential to ask questions that helps clarify the project requirements
+## Q & A :  Essential to ask questions that helps clarify the project requirements

 **Project Objective:**